 The CU Museum has a mission to contribute to knowledge of the natural world and the humanities through research, teaching, and public education.
 The Museum's collections number more than four million objects in anthropology and archaeology, botany, entomology, paleontology, and zoology and exhibition galleries are open to the public free of charge.
 They provide science kits and host outreach days on popular science themes (including snow, wildlife, and climate change) that are an affordable way to reach Boulder K-5 students and their parents.

-Bill Bowman has coordinated this program at the Mountain Research Station each summer for several years.
+An NSF funded program for engaging undergraduate students in meaningful STEM experiences.
+Bill Bowman has coordinated the Research Opportunities for Undergraduates program at the Mountain Research Station each summer for several years.

 Summer Multicultural Access to Research Training (SMART) through CU

-An undergraduate to graduate program dedicated to broadening participation in the atmospheric sciences.
+An NCAR sponsored undergraduate-to-graduate program dedicated to broadening participation in the atmospheric sciences.
 It is built around a summer research internship, mentoring by top scientists, and a supportive learning community.